Frequently Asked Questions

 We offer accounts to a wide range of entrepreneurs, including small business owners, freelancers, and online retailers.
 We do have some basic eligibility requirements; in order to apply for an Azlo account, you must be:

 - Living in the U.S., with a verifiable U.S. address

-- A U.S. citizen or a resident with a Permanent Resident Card or an H, L, or O visa
+- A U.S. citizen or a resident with a Permanent Resident Card or a type H, L, or O visa.

 - Residents who are not citizens will also have to provide a current passport for verification purposes